Market segmentation: Criticisms

 Market segmentation has many critics.
-But in spite of its limitations, market segmentation remains one of the enduring concepts in marketing and continues to be widely used in practice.
+Despite its limitations, market segmentation remains one of the enduring concepts in marketing and continues to be widely used in practice.
 One American study, for example, suggested that almost 60 percent of senior executives had used market segmentation in the past two years.

 Market segmentation strategy

-A key consideration for marketers is whether to segment or not to segment.
+A key consideration for marketers is whether they should segment.
 Depending on company philosophy, resources, product type, or market characteristics, a business may develop an undifferentiated approach or differentiated approach.
 In an undifferentiated approach, the marketer ignores segmentation and develops a product that meets the needs of the largest number of buyers.
-In a differentiated approach the firm targets one or more market segments, and develops separate offers for each segment.
+In a differentiated approach, the firm targets one or more market segments and develops separate offers for each segment.

 In consumer marketing, it is difficult to find examples of undifferentiated approaches.
 Even goods such as salt and sugar, which were once treated as commodities, are now highly differentiated.
 Consumers can purchase a variety of salt products; cooking salt, table salt, sea salt, rock salt, kosher salt, mineral salt, herbal or vegetable salts, iodized salt, salt substitutes, and many more.
 Sugar also comes in many different types - cane sugar, beet sugar, raw sugar, white refined sugar, brown sugar, caster sugar, sugar lumps, icing sugar (also known as milled sugar), sugar syrup, invert sugar, and a plethora of sugar substitutes including smart sugar which is essentially a blend of pure sugar and a sugar substitute.
 Each of these product types is designed to meet the needs of specific market segments.
 Invert sugar and sugar syrups, for example, are marketed to food manufacturers where they are used in the production of conserves, chocolate, and baked goods.
 Sugars marketed to consumers appeal to different usage segments – refined sugar is primarily for use on the table, while caster sugar and icing sugar are primarily designed for use in home-baked goods.

 Many factors are likely to affect a company's segmentation strategy: